eZanmoto/dot/README.md

 using bash, or can be made executable using `chmod` and put in a directory in your `PATH` for convenience.

+A useful shortcut is to add an alias for `dot` to your shell initialisation script that contains the repository address:

+    alias dot='bash /path/to/dot http://user@github.com/user/repo'

+This simplifies the commands to just be `dot` and `dot /path/to/local/file`.
+We can also sync our shell initialisation script using `dot` which means that we only need to create our alias once.

 Tests
 -----